Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Experiments and Discussion

 In this experiment, we investigate if the Slot Attention architecture can encode information about \textit{all} the objects present in a scene.
 This property is important for learning policies on datasets with multiple objects and for tasks that depend on full scene information such as object localization.
 We evaluate the representations on the object localization task in a simulated environment which provides ground truth object locations.
 We only use this ground truth during downstream task training not for representation learning.

-We learn representations from a dataset of demonstrations collected in simulation environment described in section \ref{environment}.
+We learn representations from a dataset of demonstrations collected in simulation environment described in Section \ref{environment}.
 Then, we freeze the weights of the representation network, and train an MLP to predict the location of the center of each block in robot coordinates.
-This MLP consists of two fully connected layers of size 256 and outputs the 2D location of all the 8 blocks and the end effector.
+Please note that these locations are predicted in the robot coordinate base as ground truth is available in this space and not in image space.
+As a result, the network is learning hand-eye-coordination on top of finding the location of each block in the image.
+The MLP used for this task consists of two fully connected layers of size 256 and outputs the 2D location of all the blocks and the end-effector on the table's plane.
 For Slot Attention in this task, the input to our downstream MLP is the center of mass of the predicted slot masks.
-For our MoCo baseline, we use the output of the MOCO's encoder as input to this MLP.
-For our Autoencoder baseline, as we need a 2D vector as input to the MLP decoder, we use global average pooling layer on top of the output of the encoder CNN and use that as the input to the MLP.
+For our MoCo baseline, we use the output of the image encoder as input.
+For our Autoencoder baseline, as the MLP decoder needs an input vector, we use global average pooling layer on top of the output of the encoder CNN and use that as the input.

-To have an interpretable metric for evaluation, we use the metric of {\em Probability of Correct Keypoint} (PCK)~\cite{yang2012articulated} which captures the percentage of times an object location is predicted correctly.
-This metric considers an object to be correctly localized if the predicted coordinates are within a given threshold of the ground truth coordinates.
+As an interpretable evaluation metric, we use {\em Probability of Correct Keypoint} (PCK)~\cite{yang2012articulated} which captures the percentage of times an object location is predicted correctly.
+This metric considers an object to be correctly localized if the predicted coordinates are within a given threshold of the ground truth.
 This is a commonly used method in computer vision research to evaluate localization of human and object keypoints \cite{yang2012articulated}.
 We chose a PCK threshold value of 0.1 of the length of the table (about 5 cm).

 We test the performance of our method with 1, 4, and 8 blocks.
 For the Slot Attention models, we use 7, 11, and 11 slots for the 1, 4, and 8 blocks respectively.
-The number of slot were chosen based on their performance on the reconstruction loss when pretraining the model independent of the downstream task.
-We train models with a dataset of 160k trajectories with image size of $256\times256$ for 150k steps each with batch size of 16 on 1 V100 GPU.
+The number of slots were chosen based on their performance on the reconstruction loss when pretraining the model independent of the downstream task.
+We train models with a dataset of 160k trajectories with image size of $256\times256$ for 150k steps each with batch size of 16 on one V100 GPU.
 We use the checkpoint with the lowest loss during representation learning for downstream training of object localization.